Postdoctoral Research Scientist

 Essential

-• Significant experience of routine molecular biology and biochemistry techniques (e.g. molecular cloning, qRT-PCR, immunoblotting, immunoprecipitation)
+• Significant experience of molecular virology (e.g. virus propagation, titration, molecular cloning, qRT-PCR, immunoblotting, immunoprecipitation).

 Desirable

-• Experience working with cell culture from non-model organisms (e.g. pigs, bats)
+• Experience working with cell culture from non-model organisms (e.g. chickens, pigs, bats).

-• Experience of performing and analysing large screens, including bioinformatics experience e.g. CRISPR, proteomics or transcriptomics screens
+• Experience of analysing large datasets e.g. CRISPR, proteomics or transcriptomics screens.

 What we offer

-• Generous Group Personal Pension Scheme and life cover (subject to age and earnings)
+• Generous Group Personal Pension Scheme and life assurance (subject to age and earnings).

-• 25 days annual leave per annum, pro rata, plus 10.5 public and privilege days
+• 25 days annual leave plus 10.5 public and privilege days, increasing up to 31 days with long service.

-• Option to carry over up to two weeks annual leave
+• Option to carry over or buy up to two weeks' annual leave.

 Apply now